 Introduction to Plattsmouth, Nebraska

 Plattsmouth, Nebraska, in Cass county, is 17 miles S of Omaha, Nebraska .
-Part of the surrounding Omaha metro area, Plattsmouth is home to some 6,887 residents.
+It is part of the surrounding Omaha metro area.

 Plattsmouth and nearby Attractions